kankankankankankan/github-trending/README.md

 ## Go

+* 【2025-11-15】[beclab / Olares](https://github.com/beclab/Olares) - Olares: An Open-Source Personal Cloud to Reclaim Your Data
+* 【2025-11-15】[opencloud-eu / opencloud](https://github.com/opencloud-eu/opencloud) - 🌤️This is the main repository of the OpenCloud server.
+It contains the golang codebase for the backend services.
 * 【2025-11-01】[Tencent / WeKnora](https://github.com/Tencent/WeKnora) - LLM-powered framework for deep document understanding, semantic retrieval, and context-aware answers using RAG paradigm.
 * 【2025-11-01】[base / node](https://github.com/base/node) - Everything required to run your own Base node
 * 【2025-10-29】[thomaspoignant / go-feature-flag](https://github.com/thomaspoignant/go-feature-flag) - GO Feature Flag is a simple, complete and lightweight self-hosted feature flag solution 100% Open Source. 🎛️